connergdavis/secure-ubuntu-server/index.md

 ```

 ### 3.2 Allow services in: SSH
-*Note: SSH connections are set to `limit` instead of `allow` to use UFW's built in rate-limiting to prevent attacks.*
+*Note: SSH connections are set to `limit` instead of `allow` to use UFW's built in rate-limiting to mitigate attacks.*

 ```bash
 sudo ufw limit in 54321 comment 'SSH' # Replace 54321 by custom SSH port, or ssh if using default